Ruskyy/TexasChainSawMassacre-PingTool/README.md

 2. Install the required Python packages by running the following command in the tool's directory:

-3. Run the tool using Python 3:
+3. Run the run.bat script !

 4. The tool will start monitoring DNS requests made by your machine.